 SHELXC, SHELXD and SHELXE are stand-alone executables that do not require environment variables or parameter files etc., so all that is needed to install them is to put them in a directory that is in the ‘path’ (e.g. /usr/local/bin or ~/bin under Linux).
-If you are interested in beta-testing the new version of SHELXE that includes autotracing of protein backbones, please request the password and downloading instructions by sending an email to gsheldr[at]shelx.uni-ac.gwdg.de.
 There is a detailed description of these programs in the paper: "Experimental phasing with SHELXC/D/E: combining chain tracing with density modification".
 Sheldrick, G.M.
 (2010).
 Acta Cryst.
 D66, 479-485.
 It is available as "Open Access" at http://dx.doi.org/10.1107/S0907444909038360 and should be cited whenever these programs are used.

 SHELXC is designed to provide a simple and fast way of setting up the files for the programs SHELXD (heavy atom location) and SHELXE (phasing and density modification) for macromolecular phasing by the MAD, SAD, SIR and SIRAS methods.
 These three programs may be run in batch mode or called from a GUI such as CCP4i or (better) hkl2map.
 SHELXC is much less versatile than the Bruker AXS XPREP program for this purpose, but if you are sure of the space group and there are no problems with the indexing or twinning and the f’ and f” parts of the scattering factors do not need to be refined, SHELXC should be adequate.

-SHELXC reads a filename stem on the command line plus some instructions from 'standard input'.
+SHELXC reads a filename stem (denoted here by 'xx') on the command line plus some instructions from 'standard input'.
 It writes some statistics to 'standard output' and prepares the three files needed to run SHELXD and SHELXE.
-It can be called from a GUI using a single command line such as:
+SHELXC can be called from a GUI by a command line such as:

 shelxc xx <t

-which would read the instructions from the file t and write the files xx.hkl (h,k,l,I,σ(I) in SHELX HKLF4 format for density modification by SHELXE), xx_fa.ins (cell, symmetry etc. for heavy atom location using SHELXD) and xx_fa.hkl (h,k,l,FA,σ(FA),α for both SHELXD and SHELXE).
-The starting phases for density modification are estimated as (heavy atom phase + α) in the simplified approach used by SHELXE, α is calculated by SHELXC from the anomalous and dispersive differences.
-For SAD α is 90º (I+ > I–) or 270º (I+ < I–), for SIR and RIP α is 0º or 180º and for SIRAS or MAD α may be anywhere in the range 0º to 360º.
+This script would read data from the .sca file and write the files xx.hkl (h,k,l,I,sig(I) in SHELX HKLF4 format for density modification by SHELXE or refinement with SHELXL), xx_fa.ins (cell, symmetry etc. for heavy atoms location by SHELXD) and xx_fa.hkl (h,k,l,FA,sig(FA),alpha for both SHELXD and SHELXE).
+The starting phases for density modification are estimated as given above.

 In general the critical parameters for locating heavy atoms with SHELXD are: